-The assessment will consist of two 5,000-word essays.
-The first essay will consist of an analysis of a primary source selected from the dossiers discussed in class (or another source that a student may propose) and utilising the methodology taught in the respective seminars alongside further secondary literature.
-The second essay will answer a research question on a topic of the student's choice.
-Specific topics may be chosen by the candidate in consultation with the paper coordinator and in accordance with the provisions of Regulation 20 (Statutes and Ordinances).
-A detailed rubric and sample essay questions/plans will be provided.
+The assessment will consist of two 5,000-word essays that together demonstrate achievement of the learning outcomes.
+The first essay will consist of a critical analysis of a primary source selected from those discussed in class (or another source that a student may propose), applying a selection of the taught theories and methods alongside relevant secondary literature.
+The second essay will answer a research question on a topic of the student's choice, allowing students to explore a specific aspect of global Christianity's complex heritage in greater depth.
+Essay topics may be chosen by the candidate in consultation with the paper coordinator and in accordance with the provisions of Regulation 20 (Statutes and Ordinances).
+A detailed rubric and sample essay questions/plans will be provided during the course.

-The course is taught in a weekly session of two hours (paired lecture and seminar content) over one term.
-Seminars are designed to discuss the lecture material based on the critical analysis of academic texts and primary source material.
+The course is taught in a weekly session of two hours (combined lecture and class) over Michaelmas Term.